krucod3/arc-with-ankaios/README.md

 <!--
-SPDX-FileCopyrightText: 2023 Deutsche Telekom AG
+SPDX-FileCopyrightText: 2023 Deutsche Telekom AG, Elektrobit and others

 SPDX-License-Identifier: CC0-1.0
 -->
-# Welcome to the Arc Agent Init Project
+# Welcome to the Ankaios demo with ARC agents

-The following project is a demo project for the Arc Agent Framework.
-It can also be used to kickstart a new Spring Boot project that uses the Arc Agent Framework.
+This project showcases how AI agents can help demonstrate the capabilities of Ankaios.
+The repo is a fork from LMOS ARC and includes a custom devcontainer

 ## How to run

+#### 0. Open the repo in the provided devcontainer, e.g., with VS Code

 #### 1. Add language model configuration